 Fletcher and the Falling Leaves by Julia Rawlinson and Tiphanie Beeke

 Fletcher’s tree is a wonderful friend.
 When the leaves start to fall, Fletcher reassures his tree friend that there is nothing to worry about.
 All will be well.
 Fletcher is not able to keep the leaves from falling off his wonderful friend.
 He is worried.
 Fletcher then makes a wonderful discovery.
 Read to find out what the discovery is.
-Enjoy the Youtube video as well.
+Enjoy the Youtube video as well. [/et_pb_text][et_pb_code

 Why Leaves Change Color by Betsy Maestro and Loretta Krupinski

 Why Leaves Change Color shows the reason why leaves change color in the fall.
 It explains the leaf structure as well as how leaves use sunlight and cold when they are changing color.
-This is a great book for introducing fall and the changing of the leaves to elementary aged children.
+This is a great book for introducing fall and the changing of the leaves to elementary-aged children.
 You would enjoy reading this to your students yourself or you can use the Youtube video.
 Enjoy learning about the changing colors.

 Red Leaf, Yellow Leaf by Lois Ehlert

 The maple leaf is center stage in Red Leaf, Yellow Leaf.
-This is another wonderful read aloud that tells the story of a maple leaf’s beginnings and growth.
+This is another wonderful read-aloud that tells the story of a maple leaf’s beginnings and growth.
 The growth of the tree is chronicled is this story Children will enjoy seeing what the seed of the maple leaf tree looks like.
 This story will guide the children along the life cycle of the maple leaf to where we see the leaves turn beautiful colors.
 The story ends where it began with the seed of the maple leaf falling to the ground.
 Red Leaf, Yellow Leaf is another great book that can be read by the teacher or enjoyed on Youtube.
-This is great for life cycle lessons and plant parts and function.
+This is great for life cycle lessons and plant parts and functions.